-We are excited to introduce the participants of this year’s LEA competition.
+We are excited to introduce the participants to this year’s LEA competition.
 Please read their bios below and let us know if you are interested in attending the judging/celebration evening.

 *UPDATED: TEAM SNAP | Jessica MacDaniel, Taylor Boisjoli and Dina Dudokh